semgrep/semgrep-docs/docs/release-notes/october-2023.md

 	- Finding detail page
 	- Projects page
 - Fixed an issue where the **Delete user** functionality did not work for some Semgrep orgs. <!-- (#10756) -->
+- Corrected SARIF output by adding back a missing dict item.

 ### Changed